VargaJoe/SenseNet-Project-Installer/README.md

 	a.
 SQL Server Configuration Manager
 2. Visual Studio
 3. IIS
-3. PowerShell (or obsolate batch scripts uses command line)
+3. PowerShell
 4. Environment settings
-	- SenseNet package install needs the package file into Releases folder.
+	- snadmin sensenet install (at least some steps) needs a solution with predefined nuget packages and webfolder configuration, the installer contains an example under "Source" folder for now
-	- Download and install the 7-Zip application from http://www.7-zip.org/.
+	- some scripts may use the 7-Zip application, if so download and install it from http://www.7-zip.org/
 	- Enable the powershell script running permission: PS C:\PowerShell-PowerUp> Set-ExecutionPolicy unrestricted

 ## Powershell script modules: